jest-community/jest-runner-tsd/README.md

 ### TS Compiler

-Your test files will be compiled using the [TypeScript compiler](https://github.com/microsoft/TypeScript/wiki/Using-the-Compiler-API) (similarly to `tsc`), but, instead of emitting JS code, `tsd-lite` will analyze types and diagnostics returned by the compiler.
+Your test files will be compiled using the [TypeScript compiler](https://github.com/microsoft/TypeScript/wiki/Using-the-Compiler-API) (similar to `tsc`), but, instead of emitting JS code, `tsd-lite` will analyze types and diagnostics returned by the compiler.

 To compile each test file, `tsd-lite` will read the nearest [`tsconfig.json`](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html) and will pass the configuration to the compiler.
 Hence, you may have a configuration for the whole project, or a group of test files, or just a particular test file.